PanosEconomou/notes/Quantum_Fields/Spinors.md

 \bar \psi = \langle \psi,\cdot \rangle = \psi^\dagger A
 $$

-Notice that if spinors are anticommuting then we have that the dirac form is a hermitian form!
+Notice that if spinors are anticommuting then we have that the Dirac form is a hermitian form!

 **<u>Corollary:</u>** For Majorana spinors the Dirac and Majorana conjugates are equal.